Do You Have a Poverty Mindset?

 I have struggled with that poverty mindset myself.
 I grew up believing rich people were bad people.
 And since I certainly didn’t want to become a bad person, even when I earned money–sometimes lots of it–I quickly gave it all away or lost it in unwise investments.

 It took me many decades to discover the problem wasn’t “out there” somewhere.
 The problem was right between my ears.
 The enemy was my poverty mindset.
-(You can watch the short video I recorded on this subject, too.)

 Why Is a Poverty Mindset So Destructive?

 A poverty mindset is incredibly destructive because it puts us in the role of helpless victim.
 It tempts us to sit back as spectators to our own destiny.
 We believe everything that happens to us is the result of outside forces.
 We have no control.

 I see this among Christians all the time.
 The bible commands us to be diligent and wise and promises that those traits lead inevitably to a prosperous life.
 The opposite of diligence and wisdom is folly and the life of the sluggard.
 If you think God has good things to say about the foolish, unwise person, you might want to re-read the Book of Proverbs.